 - Can sway the decision based on an arbitrary threshold.

-- A threshold for the outputs is a real number.
+- Threshold for the output is a real number.

 We want to make a decision for “going on a vacation”